yoonghan/yoonghan.github.io/README.md

 1. Check that the start port is 8081.
 2. Check that 'npm install' and 'npm start' can be triggered.

-# Deployment from Windows server.
+# Deployment from Windows server to Unix System.
 1. After npm build, look for "\\" in folders .next\**\*.json.
 2. Replace all folders with "\\" with "/".
 3. Deploy into servers, e.g. AWS and so on.
+4. Check the Node Express version, the latest Express with Next doesn't work hand-in-hand in AWS.
+No idea why.

 ## Enhance Image performance.
 Install magickImage and execute the command: